Isotopes of caesium: Caesium-136

-136Cs also captures neutrons with a cross section of 13.00 barns, becoming medium-lived radioactive 137Cs.

-Caesium-136 undergoes beta decay (β−), producing 136Ba directly.

 Caesium-137

-Caesium-137, with a half-life of 30.17 years, is one of the two principal medium-lived fission products, along with 90Sr, which are responsible for most of the radioactivity of spent nuclear fuel after several years of cooling, up to several hundred years after use.
+Caesium-137, with a half-life of 30.04 years, is one of the two principal medium-lived fission products, along with 90Sr, which are responsible for most of the radioactivity of spent nuclear fuel from several years up to several hundred years after use.
 It constitutes most of the radioactivity still left from the Chernobyl accident and is a major health concern for decontaminating land near the Fukushima nuclear power plant.
-137Cs beta decays to barium-137m (a short-lived nuclear isomer) then to nonradioactive barium-137, and is also a strong emitter of gamma radiation.
+137Cs beta decays to barium-137m (a short-lived nuclear isomer), which in de-excitation to its stable ground state barium-137, usually emits a gamma ray.
+This process is responsible for all the gamma emission from caesium-137.

 137Cs has a very low rate of neutron capture and cannot yet be feasibly disposed of in this way unless advances in neutron beam collimation (not otherwise achievable by magnetic fields), uniquely available only from within muon catalyzed fusion experiments (not in the other forms of Accelerator Transmutation of Nuclear Waste) enables production of neutrons at high enough intensity to offset and overcome these low capture rates; until then, therefore, 137Cs must simply be allowed to decay.

 137Cs has been used as a tracer in hydrologic studies, analogous to the use of 3H.

-Other isotopes of caesium
+Fission-produced isotopes of caesium

-The other isotopes have half-lives from a few days to fractions of a second.
+The heavier isotopes have half-lives of seconds or minutes.
 Almost all caesium produced from nuclear fission comes from beta decay of originally more neutron-rich fission products, passing through isotopes of iodine then isotopes of xenon.
-Because these elements are volatile and can diffuse through nuclear fuel or air, caesium is often created far from the original site of fission.
+Because these elements are volatile and can diffuse through nuclear fuel or air, caesium (thus its higher-Z decay products) is often created far from the original site of fission.